gitGNU/gnu_csnippets/README.md

 cmake .. -DUSE_STATIC_LIBS=OFF
 ```

-Variables (i.e where the .a and headers go etc):
+Variables (i.e where the library and headers go etc):
 ```sh
 SET(BIN_INSTALL_DIR bin CACHE PATH "Where to install binaries to.")
 SET(LIB_INSTALL_DIR lib CACHE PATH "Where to install libraries to.")